AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Resource pools overview
-description: (NOTE: Alina: *** The sections about how to add resource pools to users, templates, projects are duplicated from the articles listed in those sections (Creating Users, Editing Projects, Creating a Template, etc).
-These sections might be eliminated when the Resource Pools are not something new, and just a routine field to edit on these main objects.)
+description: "(NOTE: Alina: *** The sections about how to add resource pools to users, templates, projects are duplicated from the articles listed in those sections (Creating Users, Editing Projects, Creating a Template, etc).
+These sections might be eliminated when the Resource Pools are not something new, and just a routine field to edit on these main objects.)"
 ---

 #  Resource pools overview